Gethe/wow-ui-source/README.markdown

 and lasting 10 seconds.
 There are no longer any charges on the effect.

   * Stampeding Roar's duration has been increased to 8 seconds, up from 6.
-The movement speed effect has been increased to 60%, up from 40%.
+The movement speed effect has been increased to 60%, up from 40% and is no longer cancelled by cancelling shapeshift form.

   * Swipe (Bear) cooldown has been reduced to 3 seconds, down from 6, and is now on trainable at level 18 (training cost has been reduced).
 In addition, the bonus threat from this ability has been removed and replaced with increased damage done.

+  * Swipe (Cat) damage has been doubled.

   * Thrash bonus threat has been removed and replaced with increased damage done.